 Add shelves to your closet!
 This is an easy DIY project that can add storage and give you more options for storing clothes in those open spaces.
 All it takes are some simple wood pieces, screws, and wire for this cheap as heck DIY!
 Or, you won't have to worry about drilling, as adjustable shelving won't require any tools at all.
 Suddenly the space above your rod has turned into useable real estate!

 Now, this is my home inside my home.
 I love to cook and be in my kitchen.
 Granted, my kitchen is very small.
 My home was built in the early 1900s and large kitchens weren't really a thing.
 Nowadays, the kitchen is gathering point.
 Back then, it was the dining room (mine is huge).
+Since I love to create in the kitchen, it's very important I maximize the space and utilize every inch of storage available.

 I like my kithen gadgets and, while I've pared down my collection quite a bit, finding storage and organizing them has been a bit of a challenge.
 This is yet another room it's fun and great to get creative.
 Everything from pegboards on the walls for frequently used tools to sliding drawers in the cupboards to organize pots and pans, the ideas are limitless.
 These ideas are DIY, too, which make them even better for me.